-Some mutations have occured as well as breeding with other species such as the cockatiel.
+Some mutations have occurred, along with cross breeding with other species such as the cockatiel.

 Galahs make excellent pets provided that their owner has the time to spend with them and can deal with the excessive noise.
 When kept without another galah or sulphur crested cockatoo to make friends with, a tamed pet galah will usually bond with a particular member of the household, usually the person who spends the most time with it or tames it originally.

 They are extremely noisy, often screeching, hanging upside down, dancing and playing.
-This can be highly amusing, but can also become extremely annoying to some, taking into consideration just how loud they can screech.
+This can be amusing, but can also become annoying to some, taking into consideration just how loud they can be.

 Galahs love to be the centre of attention.
-They are very well natured and love a scratch on the top or back of their head and some even love to cuddle up in your lap.
-Bright toys and objects are often carried around in their mouth whilst they are flying or running along the floor, and they will often steal watches and jewellery to have a nibble on.
+They are very well natured and love a scratch on the top or back of their head, and some even love to cuddle up in your lap.
+Bright toys and objects are often carried around in their mouth whilst they are flying or running along the floor, and they will often steal watches and jewelry to play with.

-With such a loving playful nature there is no question as to why they are growing in popularity amongst bird owners all over the world.
+With such a loving playful nature, there is no question as to why they are growing in popularity among bird owners globally.

 Galahs are known to be occasionally vicious towards other avian species.
-They are best kept amongst the sulphur crested cockatoo and other galahs, although particular galahs are often more than happy to share their cage or avairy with unfamilure species whether they are larger or smaller in size.
+They are best kept among the sulphur crested cockatoo and other galahs, although particular galahs are often more than happy to share their cage or avairy with unfamiliar species whether they are larger or smaller in size.

 A suitable galah enclosure needs to be as large as possible.
 Outdoor aviaries need to be at least 5 metres long by 1.2 metres wide and 2 metres tall.
-The aviary needs to be made of sturdy materials in order to keep out predators and to keep the galahs from chewing their way out.
+The aviary must be made of sturdy materials in order to keep out predators and keep the galahs from chewing their way out.

 It is best to use a cement floor to withstand rats and other animals that may dig their way into the aviary and eat the birds.
-You will need to fill the aviary with plenty of branches to chew and climb on.
-Supply toys as listed below.
+You will need to fill the aviary with plenty of branches for chewing and climbing on.
 Nesting boxes and feeding trays off ground will also need to be supplied.

-The cage should be covered with a thin blanket at night to make the galah feel comfortable and safe, and don’t let them stay up too late at night as they can be cranky the next day.
+The cage should be covered with a thin blanket at night to make the galah feel comfortable and safe.

-Galahs are very active creatures and become bored very quickly.
-When they get bored they will make a lot of noise and demand attention, amongst other bad behavioural problems, thus it is important to keep them occupied with plenty of toys.
+Galahs are very active and become bored quickly.
+When they get bored they will make a lot of noise and demand attention, among other bad behavioral problems, thus it is important to keep them occupied with plenty of toys.
 The best toys for galahs are usually bright, colourful and chewable.

 Suitable toys can be purchased from basically any pet store.
 Preferably, toys should have chewable wooden parts with rope or bells.
 Puzzle type toys can create hours of entertainment for your bird.